shaneshaneshanethats4shanes/pokerust/README.md

   All Pokémon have had their level-up learnsets adjusted to make battles more challenging.
 See the [Pokédex](#pokédex) below.
 - **Reworked trainer teams**
   Trainer and Gym Leader teams have been adjusted to provide a greater challenge.
+- **Improved AI**
+  AI settings for Trainers and Gym leaders are maxed out, so they tend to use more sensible moves.
 - **No grinding**
   Experience is only gained from trainer battles.
 - **Party-wide EXP**